 Tātuhi / Drawing Architecture Archive

-Welcome to the Tātuhi / Drawing Architecture: Sarah Treadwell Archive, sponsored by Metalcraft.
-This is In early 2017, Dr Sarah Treadwell retired from academic life at The University of Auckland, School of Architecture and Planning, New Zealand.
-Her legacy is so broad and her influence on several generations of architects, artists and thinkers so deep, Architecture+Women•NZ wish to make a special acknowledgement of her career in architecture.
+Welcome to the A+W NZ Tātuhi / Drawing Architecture: Sarah Treadwell Archive, sponsored by Metalcraft.
+In early 2017, Dr Sarah Treadwell retired from academic life at The University of Auckland, School of Architecture and Planning, New Zealand.
+Her legacy is so broad and her influence on several generations of architects, artists and thinkers so deep, Architecture+Women•NZ wished to make a special acknowledgement of her career in architecture, and established an archive in her name.
 As well as recognising Sarah’s extraordinary work and critical thinking, we also celebrate her grace, wisdom and patience.

-As Sarah moves into her life in art, it seems appropriate to acknowledge her major contribution to the ‘drawing culture’ which exists at Auckland’s School of Architecture and Planning.
-The level of sophistication with the use of drawing in design process as well as output is a direct result of Sarah’s critical approach to the use of media in architecture.
+As Sarah moved into her life in art (gaining a Masters degree in Art & Design from Unitec and an established practice), it seems appropriate to acknowledge her major contribution to the ‘drawing culture’ which exists at Auckland’s School of Architecture and Planning, and its international reputation as a 'drawing school'.
+The level of sophistication with the use of drawing in the design process and design thinking - as well as output - is a direct result of Sarah’s critical approach to the use of media in architecture.

 In recognition of this legacy, A+W•NZ have established this online archive, in her name.